 Deliciously soft & fluffy vegan apple muffins, loaded with sweet, tender apples and topped with crumbly, crunchy streusel!

-Here is what you will be needing to make perfect Vegan Apple Muffins without any eggs:
+Here is what you will be needing to make perfect Vegan Apple Muffins without any eggs, followed by some ingredient notes:

 - Apple cider vinegar - Because these are eggless apple muffins we use a combination of extra baking powder, baking soda and vinegar to replace the leavening and light texture that eggs would otherwise create.